 - Pool shock.
 Your pool definitely needs a good shock before you open it.
 Even if you maintained the chemicals throughout the winter, as some people do, shocking it before opening it is a good plan.

 - Algaecide.
 Algae often grow in pools through the winter, so a special chemical to kill it is a must.
 Make sure the algaecide you get is compatible with your shock and any other chemicals in your pool.
 If it isn’t, you could risk creating a toxic gas cloud.
-Check out our guide on pool maintenance for more information.
+Check out my guide on pool maintenance for more information.

 - A chemical testing kit.
 The last thing you’ll need is a kit for testing your chemicals.
 Pool owners should have these anyway, and they’re essential for balancing your pool water before you open it for the year.